 Take care of your mind and spirit

-When we think about health, often the first and only thing that comes to mind is our bodies.
-We worry we’ve gained weight or feel achy and forget to think about how we feel psychologically and emotionally.
-Your mental health is comprised of your mental, emotional and psychological state.
-What is it that you do to find your beautiful state?
+We often limit thoughts of health to our physical bodies.
+We worry we’ve gained weight or feel achy, forgetting that our physical forms are only part of the full portrait of wellness.
+Reaching your peak state means physical wellness and mental health, which comprises your mental, emotional and psychological state.
 Take control of your mental health by adopting a growth mindset, choosing gratitude and learning to meditate.

 Combat stress and loneliness

 Additionally, it’s proven that loneliness can have catastrophic effects on humans.
-When you feel socially isolated, your stress hormones rise, meaning your immune system is weakened and you’re at greater risk for issues like heart disease and stroke over time.
+When you feel socially isolated, your stress hormones rise, meaning your immune system is weakened and you’re at greater risk for issues like heart disease and stroke.
 Make it a point to reach out to loved ones.
 Interact with family, neighbors and coworkers, or join a local professional or recreational group.

 Medicine has its place in American culture, but many people in the United States use medication as a cure-all.
-Instead of getting into the damaging habit of overmedicating, identify ways you can fortify your mind and body without substances.
+Instead of damaging your body through overmedication, identify ways you can fortify yourself without substances.

 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 See full disclaimer.